 - When purchasing or renting AV materials, request one with closed caption capability.

-- If a captioned video is not available, contact Jeff Bowers of the University Teleplex to discuss having your video captioned.
+- If a captioned video is not available, contact Jeff Bowers of the University Media Services to discuss having your video captioned.